Jestercheek123/EvaP/Installation.md

 Productive Environment: Cron Configuration
 ------------------------------------------

 EvaP has components which need to react to timed events.
 This behavior is implemented by running two cronjobs, which in turn trigger a management command.
-One should be run hourly and the other one daily.

-For example you could use a /etc/cron.daily/evap like
+This should run daily:

     #!/bin/sh

-    pushd  /opt/evap
+    pushd  <path_to_repository>
     sudo -H -u evap /usr/bin/python manage.py send_reminders
     popd

-And a /etc/cron.hourly/evap like
+This should run every five minutes:

     #!/bin/sh

-    pushd  /opt/evap
+    pushd  <path_to_repository>
     sudo -H -u evap /usr/bin/python manage.py update_course_states
     popd